Tooth fairy: El Ratón Pérez (Spain and Latin America)

+Elsewhere in Europe

+In France and French-speaking Belgium, this character is called La Petite Souris (The Little Mouse).

+From parts of Lowland Scotland comes a tradition similar to the fairy mouse: a white fairy rat who purchases children's teeth with coins.

-In Italy, the Tooth Fairy (Fatina dei denti) is also often replaced by a small mouse, named Topolino.
+In Italy, the Tooth Fairy (Fatina dei denti) is also often replaced by a tiny mouse named Topolino.
+Formichina (little ant) can also be present in Veneto.
 In some areas the same role is held by Saint Apollonia, known as Santa Polonia in Veneto.
 (Saint Apollonia's legendary martyrdom involved having her teeth broken; she is frequently depicted artistically holding a tooth and is considered the patron saint of dentistry and those with toothache and dental problems.)

-In France and French-speaking Belgium, this character is called La Petite Souris (The Little Mouse).
-From parts of Lowland Scotland comes a tradition similar to the fairy mouse: a white fairy rat who purchases children's teeth with coins.

 In Catalonia, the most popular would be Els Angelets (little angels) and also "Les animetes" (little souls) and as in the other countries, the tooth is placed under the pillow in exchange of a coin or a little token.

-In the Basque Country, and specially in Biscay, there is Mari Teilatukoa (Mary from the roof), who lives in the roof of the baserri and catches the teeth thrown by the children.
+In the Basque Country, and especially in Biscay, there is Mari Teilatukoa ("Mary from the roof"), who lives in the roof of the baserri and catches the teeth thrown by the children.
+In Cantabria, he is known as L'Esquilu de los dientis ("the tooth squirrel").

+Asia and Africa

 In Japan, a different variation calls for lost upper teeth to be thrown straight down to the ground and lower teeth straight up into the air; the idea is that incoming teeth will grow in straight.